oconnor663/jacko.io/posts/async_futures.md

     tricky and annoying for us humans but "easy" for a compiler.
 This is why async IO is usually a language feature and not just a library.

-[^iterator]: Technically it's a "logic error" to call `poll` again after it's
+[^iterator]: Technically it's a "logic error" to call `poll` again after it
-    returned `Ready`.
+    returns `Ready`.
 It could do anything, including blocking or panicking.
 But because `poll` isn't `unsafe`, it's not allowed to corrupt memory or commit other undefined behavior.
-This is similar to calling [`Iterator::next`] again after it's returned `None`.
+This is similar to calling [`Iterator::next`] again after it returns `None`.
+Above I said that `Foo` does "exactly the same thing" as the future returned by `async fn foo`, but for completeness, it handles this logic error differently.
+Futures returned by `async fn` currently panic when over-polled, buy our `Foo` will print the end message again and return `Ready` again.
+Correct callers don't need to care about this difference.

 [`Iterator::next`]: https://doc.rust-lang.org/std/iter/trait.Iterator.html#tymethod.next